Adeso: Activities

 A significant part of Adeso's work is the delivery of cash assistance, which is often provided to pastoralists.
 Cash is used by people to pay off debt, and meeting their basic education and healthcare needs.
 Adeso adopts an "Inclusive Community-Based Targeting" approach to its activities, adjusting to local cultural and religious norms, respecting the traditional community hierarchy and role of elders and communities leaders who form Village Relief Committees.
 The committees are obliged to consist of at least 40% women.
 The committee meets in a public space (in what is known locally as a kulan) and discusses the needs of each potential program beneficiary and then does house-to-house verification of unmet humanitarian needs.
 This process improves local community ownership of the program and means that the needs assessment, while slower than traditional humanitarian aid, is done by people with the best local knowledge.

 Other program activities include women's literacy, cash-for-work programs, and agriculture programs that provide seeds and tools to pastoralists Adeso's community education about environment covers the impacts of charcoal use small scale irrigation.

 Advocacy efforts cover topics such as illegal overfishing in Somali waters and the importance of allowing cash remittances into Somalia.

 Activities are centred around the Sool and Sanaag regions of Somali and extend also into Kenya and South Sudan.

 Organization

 Adeso has its headquarters in Nairobi, Kenya, and is registered as a charity in the United Kingdom, Kenya, and the United States.
 There are approximately 45 staff in the Nairobi head office and nearly 250 staff in field offices.
 The 2012 revenues for Adeso were $25 million.

+Controversies

+In March 2026, an investigation by The New Humanitarian reported that Adeso faced a governance crisis marked by internal disputes, allegations of workplace bullying, and financial oversight concerns.
+Former staff members described a workplace culture characterized by intimidation and fear, which critics said contrasted with the organization’s public advocacy for decolonising aid.
+The report also noted that at least six members of Adeso’s board resigned in 2024, with some citing resistance from leadership when attempting to review the organization’s finances and debts.
+In addition, the investigation highlighted external scrutiny of the organization’s management practices, including a three-year suspension from European Union funding over findings of “grave professional misconduct” and legal claims from U.S. and European authorities involving millions of dollars.
+Adeso’s leadership disputed aspects of the allegations and said steps were being taken to address governance issues.